Skip to Content

 How to add Time Stamp for Command Prompt?

-How to add timestamp for command prompt in CentOS, Ubuntu, Debian and SUSE Linux?
+Add timestamp for command prompt in CentOS, Ubuntu, Debian, and SUSE Linux.

-For Centos, edit bashrc file and add the line at end of the file.
+• For Centos, edit .bashrc file and add the line at the end of the file.

 [root@centos ~]# vi /etc/bashrc